-- Arrhythmias (ah-RITH-me-ahs) - Extra blood flowing into the right atrium through an ASD can cause the atrium to stretch and enlarge.
-Over time, this can lead to arrhythmias (irregular heartbeats).
-Arrhythmia symptoms may include palpitations or a rapid heartbeat.
+- Arrhythmia (ah-RITH-me-ah) - Extra blood flowing into the right atrium through an ASD can cause the atrium to stretch and enlarge.
+Over time, this can lead to arrhythmia (irregular heartbeats).
+Arrhythmia symptoms may include palpitations or a rapid heartbeat

 These problems develop over many years and don't occur in children.
 They also are rare in adults because most ASDs either close on their own or are repaired in early childhood.

 A ventricular septal defect (VSD) is a hole in the part of the septum that separates the ventricles (the lower chambers of the heart).

 The hole allows oxygen-rich blood to flow from the left ventricle into the right ventricle instead of flowing into the aorta and out to the body as it should.

 Figure A shows the normal structure and blood flow in the interior of the heart.
 Figure B shows two common locations for a ventricular septal defect.
 The defect allows oxygen-rich blood from the left ventricle to mix with oxygen-poor blood in the right ventricle.

 An infant who is born with a VSD may have a single hole or more than one hole in the wall that separates the two ventricles.
 The defect also may occur by itself or with other congenital heart defects.